From Zapier, LinkedIn Helper to Web Scraping

 - LinkedIn doesn’t really like bots like this one (though it is legal to use them).
 Therefore, you can reconfigure LinkedIn Helper’s regular timeouts, which models human behavior, and makes the bot impossible to be detected.
 Here, you can also increase the invitation speed up to 100 invites per day.

 - Hit “Start profiles inviting” – and there you go!
 You have to keep the tab selected and open, but can open additional new windows to keep working in while LinkedIn Helper does its job.

 After sending your invitations, you can also export your invitee list as a .csv file.
 For more detailed information, you can check out this tutorial.

 Web Crawling and Web Scraping: A special tip for Startups with Platform Business Models

 A final tip especially for startups building platform business models: As you are facing the hen-and-egg dilemma when simultaneously building demand, while there is not even enough supply on your platform yet, try to emulate the supply right away.
 Your solution to do so?
 Web Scraping!

 Imagine you build a platform to book holidays on farms (very Austrian, I know), but you don’t get any farms to sign up because you don’t have sufficient users.
 And your users don’t like your platform – because there are not enough farms around.

 Then save yourself half the hassle and solve one side of your equation by crawling the web for farms offering rooms to rent.
 Scrape the information and put it onto your platform too.
 The farms won’t be mad about their additional coverage, and you will offer plenty of options to your users.

 Pretty neat what automation can do for you, right?
-Now that you have a brief overview, its probably time to dig deeper into your favorites with some tutorials.
+Now that you have a brief overview, it’s probably time to dig deeper into your favourites with some tutorials.
 In case you would like us to support you with automating some of your tasks for you, please don’t hesitate to contact us.